martasmith/AndroidToDo/README.md

 A simple Android App that lets the user add, modify, and delete items from a todo list.

+Time spent:
-Time spent: 15 hours spent in total
+original feature set: 15 hours spent in total new feature set: 20 hours spent in total

 Completed user stories: